Revised: November 9, 2017

 (4) Conditions related to special policies.

-In order to provide a basic level of stability in student health services, athletics and intramurals, and child care, the Board of Regents has approved the following special policies related to the use of SUF for those activities:
+In order to provide a basic level of stability in student health services, and child care, the Board of Regents has approved the following special policies related to the use of SUF for those activities:

 - Student Health.
-In accordance with Regent Policy 23-1, Basic Health Module, the chancellor of each institution has responsibility for determining the minimum level of student health service, however students may increase the level of service with allocable SUF approved through the established institutional process.
-The chancellor or designee will consult with SUFAC and/or the appropriate student health committee as to the appropriate programmatic level of student health care at the institution.
+In accordance with Regent Policy Document 23-1, Basic Health Module, the chancellor of each institution has responsibility for determining the minimum level of student health service.
+The chancellor or designee will consult with SUFAC and/or the appropriate student health committee as to the appropriate programmatic level of student health care for the institution.

 - Child Care.
 It is the policy of the Regents that:

 “. . . as an alternative to community child care when it does not meet the needs of the institution or unit, each university should set a goal of seeing that top quality, low cost child care and extended child care services, preferably campus based, are available to the children of students, faculty and staff.”
-(Section II.F of Regent Policy 14-3.)
-The chancellors and students are encouraged to review funding requests for student child care services with special care.
-Consideration should be given to utilizing non-allocable SUF or requiring a three year budget process comparable to that required for athletics and intramurals.
+(Section II.F of Regent Policy 14-3, Equal Opportunities in Education: Elimination of Discrimination Based on Gender.)
 Child care allocations derived from SUF shall be identified separately in the annual institutional budget review process.

 (5) Expenditures of SUF-Generated Receipts.